ranukund/oneCCL/_sources/programming-model/device-communication.rst

 Device Communication
 ====================

-The communication operations between devices are provided by `Communicator`_.
+The oneCCL Communicator defines a group of processes that communicate with each other.

-The example below demonstrates the main concepts of communication on device memory buffers.
+The following example demonstrates the main concepts of communication on device memory buffers.

+Consider a simple oneCCL ``allreduce`` example for GPU.

 .. rubric:: Example

-Consider a simple oneCCL ``allreduce`` example for GPU:

-1. Create oneCCL communicator objects with user-supplied size, rank <-> SYCL device mapping, SYCL context and key-value store:
+#.
+Create oneCCL communicator objects with user-supplied size, rank <-> SYCL device mapping, SYCL context and key-value store:

    .. code:: cpp